Tips & FAQs

 How long does a bag keep?
 Do I need to keep it in the fridge?

 Bags should be stored in a cool, dry, dark place—no need for refrigeration.
-Well-stored bags will be fine many months passed the "Enjoy By" date with no worries.
+Well-stored bags will be fine many months past the "Best Before" date with no worries.

 Where do you get your grains?